 Performance outcomes Acceptable outcomes Complies Comments PO5 Access to, and manoeuvring within, the site is designed and located to: (a) ensure the safety and efficiency of the external road network; (b) ensure the safety of pedestrians; (c) provide a functional and convenient layout; and (d) accommodate all vehicles intended to use the site.
-AO5.1 Access and manoeuvrability is in accordance with : (a) AS2890.1 - Car Parking Facilities (Off Street Parking); and (b) AS2890.2 - Parking Facilities (Off-street Parking) Commercial Vehicle Facilities.
-Note-Proposal plans should include turning circles designed in accordance with AP34/95 (Austroads 1995) Design Vehicles and Turning Path Templates.
-The development will be conditioned to comply.
-AO5.2 Vehicular access has a minimum sight distance in accordance with Part 5 of AUSTROADS. ~ The development will access onto a straight section of road.
-AO5.3 Vehicular access is located and designed so that all vehicles enter and exit the site in a forward gear. ~ The development will comply.
-AO5.4 Pedestrian and cyclist access to the site: (a) is clearly defined; (b) easily identifiable; and (c) provides a connection between the site frontage and the entrance to buildings and end of trip facilities (where provided). n/a Not application.
+AO5.1 Access and manoeuvrability is in accordance with: (a) AS28901 - Car Parking Facilities (Off Street Parking); and (b) AS2890.2 - Parking Facilities (Off-street Parking) Commercial Vehicle Facilities.
+Note-Proposal plans should include turning circles designed in accordance with AP34/95 (Austroads 1995) Design Vehicles and Turning Path Templates. n/a Not applicable.
+AO5.2 Vehicular access has a minimum sight distance in accordance with Part 5 of AUSTROADS. n/a Not applicable.
+AO5.3 Vehicular access is located and designed so that all vehicles enter and exit the site in a forward gear. n/a Not applicable.
+AO5.4 Pedestrian and cyclist access to the site: (a) is clearly defined; (b) easily identifiable; and (c) provides a connection between the site frontage and the entrance to buildings and end of trip facilities (where provided). n/a Not applicable.

 Performance outcomes Acceptable outcomes Complies Comments PO6 Development that involves an internal road network ensures that it's design: (a) ensure safety and efficiency in operation; (b) does not impact on the amenity of residential AO6.1 Internal roads for a Tourist park have a minimum width of: (a) 4 metres if one way; or (b) 6 metres if two way. n/a Not applicable.
-The development is not for a tourist park. uses on the site and on adjoining sites, having regard to matters of: (i) hours of operation; (ii) noise (iii) light; and (iv) odour; (c) accommodates the nature and volume of vehicle movements anticipated to be generated by the use; (d) allows for convenient access to key on-site features by pedestrians, cyclists and motor vehicles; AO6.2 For a Tourist park, internal road design avoids the use of cul-de- sacs in favour of circulating roads, where unavoidable, cul-de-sacs provide a full turning circle for vehicles towing caravans having: (a) a minimum approach and departure curve radius of 12 metres; and (b) a minimum turning circle radius of 8 metres. n/a Not applicable.
-The development is not for a tourist park. and (e) in the Rural zone, avoids environmental degradation.
-AO6.3 Internal roads are imperviously sealed and drained, apart from those for an Energy and infrastructure activity or Rural activity. ~ The development will be conditioned to comply.
+The development does not involve an internal road network. uses on the site and on adjoining sites, having regard to matters of: (i) hours of operation; (ii) noise (iii) light; and (iv) odour; (c) accommodates the nature and volume of vehicle movements anticipated to be generated by the use; (d) allows for convenient access to key on-site features by pedestrians, cyclists and motor vehicles; For a Tourist park, internal road design avoids the use of cul-desacs in favour of circulating roads, where unavoidable, cul-desacs provide a full turning circle for vehicles towing caravans having: (a) a minimum approach and departure curve radius of 12 metres; and (b) a minimum turning circle radius of 8 metres. n/a Not applicable.
+The development does not involve an internal road network. and (e) in the Rural zone, avoids environmental degradation.
+AO6.3 Internal roads are imperviously sealed and drained, apart from those for an Energy and infrastructure activity or Rural activity. n/a Not applicable.
+The development does not involve an internal road network.
 AO6.4 Speed control devices are installed along all internal roads, apart from those for an Energy and infrastructure activity or Rural activity, in accordance with Complete Streets. n/a Not applicable.
+The development does not involve an internal road network.